AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

   <a href="{{ '/imgs/April_the_cat.jpg' | relative_url }}">
     <img src="{{ '/imgs/April_the_cat.jpg' | relative_url }}" width="520" style="display: block; margin: 0 auto;" alt="April, a cream-colored Siberian cat with gray ears, sitting beside a tree in sunlight.">
   </a>
-  <figcaption>We will use this photograph of April to move from one correct prediction to a mathematical guarantee.</figcaption>
 </figure>

 Imagine that an image classifier receives this photo and predicts **cat**.
 The